 Senders PAN card copy and Passport/Aadhaar copy.
+Beneficiary Passport Copy and Relationship Proof (if required).
 If the money is being sent abroad for any other purpose other than gift/maintenance of close relative, then purpose proof would be required as well.

 5. Are there any beneficiary bank charges when sending money to the beneficiary bank abroad?

-Yes there is always a beneficiary bank charge and intermediary bank charges that depends on the beneficiary bank and varies from time to time.
+Yes there is always a beneficiary bank charge/intermediary bank charges that depends on the beneficiary bank and varies from time to time and also according to the country where money is being sent and the beneficiary bank.
 For banks in US, approximately 12-15 USD are the charges.

 6. Time required for the amount to get reflected in beneficiary bank account abroad?